 |

-Spine slightly creased, a little edge wear and bumping, some pages creased in upper corner.
-Some tanning but text is clean and unmarked.
-A nice copy.
-"On the enlightened planet Earth it is no longer necessary to kill an enemy to get rid of him.
+Signet D2443, 159 pp, 4th printing ca. 1964.
+Spine a bit creased, slightly slanted, minor edge wear and rubbing, light reading crease, a little rubbing to covers.
+Light tanning but text is clean and unmarked.
+A nice copy. ; 6¾" - 7¾" Tall; "On the enlightened planet Earth it is no longer necessary to kill an enemy to get rid of him.
 It's just a matter of the 'long sleep' -- a freezing process that keeps him in suspended animation for as long as necessary; a month, a year, a century.
 This is the story of a victim of the 'long sleep,' a man who awakens in the future bent on revenge and finds himself trapped by trhe passage of time."
-008010 Price:
+8392 Price:

 |